SamChou19815/primitivize/README.md

   fun main(): void = a = 2; b = 1
   """
   // replace it with your code.
-  val lib: RuntimeLibrary = null // Supply with your own library, or keep it null. val p: ProcessedProgram = Primitivizer.primitivize(code, lib)
+  val lib: RuntimeLibrary? = null // Supply with your own library, or keep it null. val p: ProcessedProgram = Primitivizer.primitivize(code, lib)
   // You can further process this program.
   // The visitor pattern is implemented for you in AstToCodeConverter and CodeConvertible.